-Subsequent events are events or transactions that occur after the consolidated statement of financial position date but before consolidated financial statements are issued.
-The University recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the consolidated financial statements.
-The University's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the consolidated statement of financial position but arose after the consolidated statement of financial position but arose after the consolidated statement of financial statements are issued.
+Subsequent events are events or transactions that occur after the statement of financial position date but before financial statements are issued.
+The University recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the Consolidated Statement of Financial Position, including the estimates inherent in the process of preparing the consolidated financial statements.
+The University's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the Consolidated Statement of Financial Position but arose after the Consolidated Statement of Financial Position date and before consolidated financial statements are available to be issued.

-The University has evaluated subsequent events through October 4, 2021, which is the date the consolidated financial statements were issued.
+The University has evaluated subsequent events through January 28, 2021, which is the date the consolidated financial statements are available to be issued.